I have a confession to make.

 Ruby Sunshine is now open in Gatlinburg

-The new restaurant hosted its grand opening in March of last year in Gatlinburg.
+The new restaurant hosted its grand opening in March of 2019 in its downtown location.

 Despite the state of the world during that time, Ruby Sunshine survived 2020 and is now holding regular breakfast hours in the Smokies.

 Ruby Sunshine is located at 105 Reagan Drive, Gatlinburg, TN.

 They are open from 7:30 am-2 pm and 7:30 am-3 pm on weekends.
 Reservations are not accepted, but you can join the waitlist here.

 Locals and guests will not be disappointed with the all day brunch Ruby Sunshine location.